 These protection criteria are aggregate for all sources of interference.
 In the context of WRC-27 agenda item 1.18, it is noted that the EESS (passive) sensors will potentially receive unwanted emissions from multiple different services operating in bands below or above the band allocated to EESS (passive).
 This situation is summarized in the following figure.

-Therefore, it may be necessary to apportion the EESS (passive) protection criteria.
-One possible example is as follows.